 Establishing an Estonian OU implies the existence of one or several shareholders.
 There are no special requirements regarding the shareholders’ citizenship or residence.
 They are not personally liable for the company’s activities.

-Requirements for opening a limited liability company in Estonia
+Requirements for opening a limited liability company in Estonia in 2021

 There are two types of limited liability companies in Estonia: the private and the public one.
 The main difference between the two business forms resides in the minimum share capital required to register the company.
 According to the Estonian Company Law, the private company (OU) requires a minimum share capital of 2,500 euros, while the public company (AS) requires a minimum share capital of 25,000 euros.
 Another difference between the two business forms resides in the fact that in the case of a public company, the director cannot be a shareholder in the business.